Rysth/REACT-CoverPro/README.md

 I would like to thank the Microverse Team for reviewing my code and making me a better professional.

+Also, I would like to special thanks to [NimiMartins](https://www.figma.com/community/file/1009127355864357944) for the Figma Template provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>